What is a Security Deposit on a NYC Rental Application?

 This can happen to the best of us.

-If you are strapped for cash and you need to come up with the full amount in a week's time, you can try to ask the landlord for an extension.
+If you are strapped for cash and need to come up with the total amount in a week, you can ask the landlord for an extension.

 This really will depend on the goodwill of the landlord.

-If you have competition for the same apartment, you may not end up getting your way.
+If you compete for the same apartment, you may not get your way.

-You might suggest paying for the full security and half the first month's rent upfront, and either promise the second half in two weeks or organize some kind of payment schedule.
+You might suggest paying for the complete security and half the first month's rent upfront and either promising the second half in two weeks or organizing a payment schedule.

 Naturally, most landlords would like to avoid this at all costs as this adds uncertainty to their financial status.

-Having great credit and providing solid proof of income can help your cause, but not guarantee you the apartment.
+Having great credit and solid proof of income can help your cause, but you cannot guarantee the apartment.

 A landlord might be more willing to make this deal, especially if you sign up for a longer lease.